ihsn/SDCPractice/sdcMicro.rst

 practice gives a better overview and later allows for quick changes in the variable choices if required.
-We choose the categorical quasi-identifiers (keyVars); the variables linked to the categorical quasi-identifiers that need the same suppression pattern (ghostVars, see Section 5.2.2); the numerical quasi-identifiers (numVars); the variables selected for applying PRAM (pramVars); a variable with sampling weights (weightVar); the clustering ID (hhId, e.g., a household ID, see Section 4.9); a variable specifying the strata (strataVar) and the sensitive
+We choose the categorical quasi-identifiers (keyVars); the variables linked to the categorical quasi-identifiers that need the same suppression pattern (ghostVars, see the `Ghostvars`_ section); the numerical quasi-identifiers (numVars); the variables selected for applying PRAM (pramVars); a variable with sampling weights (weightVar); the clustering ID (hhId, e.g., a household ID, see Section 4.9); a variable specifying the strata (strataVar) and the sensitive